-You may have changes in health while on the study, which could be due to MDMA or therapy, or events in your own life not related to the study.
+You may have any changes in health while on the study, due to MDMA or placebo, therapy, or events in your own life not related to the study.
+Everyone in the study will be tended to carefully for any side effects.
 However, doctors do not know all the possible side effects.
 Side effects may be mild or very serious.
 You should talk to your study doctor about all changes in health you experience while taking part in the study, whether you think they are related to the study or not.